 For Prior Selections (Apr 2017 – Dec 2018) see the archive for the Food52 Baking Club.

 Get Cooking Cookbook Club

-A Instagram based cookbook club moderated by cookbook fans Bebe Black Carminito (freelance food stylist and recipe developer) and friend Rebecca Bloom (Paris trained chef and food writer).
+An Instagram based cookbook club moderated by cookbook fan Bebe Black Carminito (freelance food stylist and recipe developer).
 Selections are nominated by participants and voted on quarterly.

 2018 – May & June: The Pretty Dish by Jessica Merchant, July & August: Just Cook It! by Justin Chapple, September: Zahav by Michael Solomonov, October & November: Near & Far by Heidi Swanson, December: Ottolenghi Simple by Yotam Ottolenghi, Bonus (Sept-Dec): The Fearless Baker by Erin Jeanne McDowell

 Created and led by Deborah Balint (editor at The Feed Feed), the Rainy Day Bites Cookbook Club earns the distinction of being the longest running Instagram based cookbook club.
 Selections are typically recent releases and sometimes include baking or dessert titles.
 Deborah actively cooks from the book herself and has amassed a very active community of participants.
 Twice monthly challenges are announced at the beginning of the month where participants all cook the same recipe, and post on a pre-determined day.